• Skip to main content

 +1 212.351.2389

-Eric M. Scarazzo is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Capital Markets Practice Group and Securities Regulation and Corporate Governance Practice Group.
-He also is a member of the firm’s Public Company Industry Group and Cleantech Industry Group.
-The broad range of clients that Mr. Scarazzo represents includes issuers and underwriters, public, private, and private equity portfolio companies, and businesses from development-stage to blue chip.
-Clients span the geographic spectrum from U.S.-based to foreign and multinational.
+Eric M. Scarazzo is a partner in the New York office of Gibson Dunn where he is a member of the firm’s Capital Markets Practice Group, Securities Regulation and Corporate Governance Practice Group, Public Company Industry Group, and Cleantech Industry Group.
+Eric represents issuers and underwriters, public, private, and private equity portfolio companies, and businesses from development-stage to blue chip, in high-profile securities transactions.

 View Full Profile